 Whatever your situation, how you choose to finance a property investment can make or break your investment returns.
 You might not think changing your mortgage deal would make much difference, but the reality is that reviewing it regularly and switching rates could save you tens, if not hundreds of thousands of pounds.

 Use a Buy to Let mortgage calculator to help review.

 This month, we’d like to introduce you to our new mortgage services brand partner, Embrace Financial Services.
 Headed by Your Move Managing Director, Oliver Blake, the management team is made up of long-standing LSL group personnel, who are working hard to ensure we continue to offer our mortgage clients the best possible service.

-So, here are five top tips from Embrace’s Operations Director, Simon Cox, on how to check you’re financing your Buy to Let in the best possible way.
+So, here are five top tips from Embrace’s Operations Director, Paul Nurding, on how to check you’re financing your Buy to Let in the best possible way.

 1. Invest cash or buy with a mortgage?